dmdque/blockchain-engineer/README.md

 # Summary
 This living repo is meant to serve as a collection of resources for self-learning about Blockchain.
 It features a general curriculum to help guide you with what you should be learning about.

-## About me
-I've been interested in Blockchain technology ever since I heard about it when it was making news for shattering record highs in late 2013.
-I was intrigued but focused on other things until the launch of Ethereum, then followed it casually.
-In 2017, when I had just started working full time for Uber in San Francisco, I followed it much more closely and began diving deeper into the technology.
-At the beginning of 2018, I decided to jump into the deep end and take the path to becoming a skilled Blockchain engineer.

-I've been making notes of the excellent resources I've come across while learning.
-I'm aggregating them here in hopes that you can benefit from them too.

-Good luck!

 # Prerequisites
 Anyone with a Computer Science degree is more than ready.
 Anyone with moderate programming knowledge and basic cryptography (symmetric and asymmetric encryption, hashes, etc) is ready